What is the Difference Between Binding and Serging an Area Rug?

 About Rug Rats Fine Carpets and Rugs

 Rug Rats incorporates a strong dedication to customer satisfaction.
 Each and every custom rug we create is really a distinctive work of art.
-Contact us today via email or at 434-392-7068.
-We’re looking forward to working together with you!
+Contact us today via email.
+We’re looking forward to working with you!